 B: Connector to staff and vehicle management systems.

-(3) S - artifacts that describe System-wide features or features pertinent to a large subset of the system's components and connectors.
-For example is refined into S: The system should deploy automatic agents to monitor and react to urgent cargo needs.
+(3) S: artifacts that describe System-wide features or features pertinent to a large subset of the system's components and connectors.
+For example

-W6: Capability to react to urgent cargo needs.
+W6: Capability to react to urgent cargo needs. is refined into